RoBOPPics/BB/_pages/app-man-community.md

 All Stories are reviewed before they will appear in the feed to others.
 Only positive information will be approved.

-The "Byline" that appears on all of your Patterns, Playlists, Stories, Bopps and Insights is a combination of the Player Name and Player Team that you entered into your Player Profile.
+The "Byline" that appears on all of your Patterns, Playlists, Stories, BOPPs and Insights is a combination of the Player Name and Player Team that you entered into your Player Profile.
 See the Profile item below for more information.

 ## Story View